Posts

 Image

 Look, we’ve all been there.
 You’re prepping for game night, your dice tower is set, your minis are painted (or at least semi-painted), and you pull out your cherished collection of cat-themed kawaii dice.
 But then… you pause.
 Something doesn’t feel right.
 The vibes are off.
 The sparkle’s faded.
 You roll your d20, and instead of a satisfying clatter and an aesthetic dopamine hit, it just feels...meh.
-That’s when it hit me—gulp—my kawaii cat dice aren’t cute enough anymore.
+Now, it could be your dice have mysteriously acquired a curse.
+A serious issue in its own right, as I discuss in " I Know What You Rolled Last Summer... and It Wasn't Good ."
+But in my case, there came a day when I realized that—gulp—my kawaii cat dice just weren't cute enough anymore.
 When Cute Dice Just Don't Hit Like They Used To As a GM who's been spinning tales and slinging dice for over a decade, I've developed a sixth sense for dice magic.
 Every die has a story, a vibe—heck, a destiny.
-And when your dice no longer inspire awe from your players or make you grin every time you pick them up, it’s time to upgrade.
-Now, don’t get me wrong—I’m not saying you toss your faithful click-clack felines to the side.
-I’m just saying maybe… they need some backup.
-Some company.
-Maybe ev...
+And when your dice no longer inspire awe from your players o...

 I Know What You Rolled Last Summer... and It Wasn't Good